NEONScience/NEON-Data-Skills/tutorials/R/Geospatial-skills/intro-raster-r/03-Raster-Calculations-In-R/03-Raster-Calculations-In-R.md

     library(raster)

     # set working directory to ensure R can find the file we wish to import
-    wd <- "C:/Users/jbrown1/Documents/R Projects/data/" # this will depend on your local environment
+    wd <- "~/Git/data/" # this will depend on your local environment environment
     # be sure that the downloaded file is in this directory
     setwd(wd)